TYPO3-Documentation/T3DocTeam/Documentation/AboutTheTeam/Tasks/Proposals.rst

 it is in, see also: :ref:`overview-of-manuals`

 Questions:

 * Can we automatically generate this list?
-* Can we additionally add a list, grouped by topic?
+* Can we additionally add a list, grouped by topic (should not be a problem, if list is automatically generated)?